Did you know that in the past 5 years, 98 participants from 34 countries have taken this course with IATA?

 Upon completing this course you will be able to:

-Learn about the importance of the Chicago Convention and its relation to public international air law
+Recognize the importance of the Chicago Convention and its relation to public international air law

 Analyze the impact of private international air law instruments and the Warsaw system